littlehorse-enterprises/lh-user-tasks-bridge/README.md

 - _**vendor**_: This indicates who is the vendor or identity provider in charge of the authentication of users for the previously set issuer.
 For now, Keycloak is the only vendor with access to all the features that this API provides.
-- **tenant-id**: This property must match your Tenant that MUST be already created within LittleHorse Server.
+- **tenant-id**: This property must match your Tenant that MUST be already created within LittleHorse Kernel.
 - **client-id-claim**: This property specifies what claim should be used to fetch the corresponding client id from the access token.
 - **clients**: Within this property you MUST set at least one client-id from your Keycloak realm from which your access tokens will be generated.